exercism/elm/concepts/dict/introduction.md

 A [`Dict`][dict] in Elm is an immutable dictionary of zero or more key-value pairs.

-Type annotations for dicts can be defined as follows
+Type annotations for dicts are be written as follows

 ```elm
 Dict String (List Int) --> a dict with String keys and List Int values
 Dict Int String --> a dict with Int keys and String values
 ```

-Dicts can be defined as follows:
+Dicts can be created as follows:

 ```elm
 empty : Dict Int String